ant0ine/go-json-rest/README.md

 #### Users

-Demonstrate how to use `rest.RouteObjectMethod`
+Demonstrate how to use Method Values.

+Method Values have been [introduced in Go 1.1](https://golang.org/doc/go1.1#method_values).

+Until then `rest.RouteObjectMethod` was provided, this method is now deprecated.

-`rest.RouteObjectMethod` helps create a Route that points to an object method instead of just a function.
+This shows how to map a Route to a method of an instantiated object (eg: receiver of the method)

 The curl demo:
 ```